Change tax advisor: The guide for 2026

 The new tax advisor officially assumes the mandate and takes care of all further steps — such as new powers of attorney, digital connection and ongoing support.

-Documents: What needs to be brought along?
+Documents: What must be brought along?

 Anyone who wants to change their tax advisor must hand over the correct documents so that the new advisor can connect seamlessly.
 Data transfer is crucial for a smooth transition — and often also for meeting tax deadlines.